v6d-io/v6d/k8s/cmd/README.md

 ### Options

 ```
+      --etcd.replicas int                             the number of etcd replicas in a vineyard cluster (default 1)
   -f, --file string                                   the path of vineyardd
   -h, --help                                          help for vineyard-deployment
       --name string                                   the name of vineyardd (default "vineyardd-sample")